 \section{Introduction}

 Word Sense Disambiguation (WSD) is a long-standing task in Natural Language Processing and Artificial Intelligence.
-While progress has been made in recent years, mainly thanks to the surge of transformer-based language models such as BERT \cite{loureiro-jorge-2019-language,vial2019sensecompresswsd,huang-etal-2019-glossbert}, the evaluation of WSD models has been limited to a set of (mostly SemEval-based) standard WSD datasets \cite{raganato-camachocollados-navigli:2017:EACLlong,vialetal:18}.
-These datasets usually come in one of the two forms: \textit{lexical sample} (in which a target word is placed in various contexts, triggering different meanings) and \textit{all-words} (in which all the content words in a given text are to be disambiguated).
-However, these settings come with a major restriction: word senses in the datasets are linked to external sense inventories, usually WordNet \cite{Fellbaum:98} in the case of WSD, or Wikipedia in the case of Entity Linking or \textit{Wikification}.
-Therefore, the application of the framework is limited to only those WSD systems in which sense distinctions are defined according to underlying general sense inventory.
-This might not hold good for domain-based WSD systems which are designed for constrained settings and also carries the disadvantage that WordNet is limited in its coverage\footnote{The last update in WordNet dates back to June 2011.} (missing many novel usages and domain-specific terms).
-The datasets are also not suitable for the evaluation of unsupervised or end-to-end disambiguation models that may induce their sense distinction without resorting to any external inventory.
-These models need to carry out an extra non-optimal step of mapping all induced senses to entries in the reference sense inventory (being WordNet, Wikipedia or other) in order to facilitate their evaluation on standard benchmarks.
+While progress has been made in recent years, mainly thanks to the surge of transformer-based language models such as BERT \cite{loureiro-jorge-2019-language,vial2019sensecompresswsd,huang-etal-2019-glossbert} , the evaluation of WSD models has been limited to a set of (mostly SemEval-based) standard WSD datasets \cite{raganato-camachocollados-navigli:2017:EACLlong}.
+These datasets usually come in one of the two forms: \textit{lexical sample}, in which a target word is placed in various contexts, triggering different senses, and \textit{all-words}, in which all the content words in a given text are to be disambiguated.
+Both settings, however, come with a major restriction: word senses in the datasets are linked to external sense inventories such as WordNet \cite{Fellbaum:98}.
+Therefore, existing benchmarks are limited to only those WSD systems in which sense distinctions are defined according to an underlying sense inventory.
+This not only gives restrictions to the model's flexibility, but also enforces the assumption of the availability of complete data.
+However, as general sense inventories are complex to maintain they often lag behind in being up-to-date\footnote{The last update in WordNet dates back to June 2011.}, yielding to the absence of novel terms and term usages.
+Furthermore, the coverage of domain-specific terms and named entities in general sense inventories is quite limited, while domain-specific sense inventories are rare and in most cases incomplete.